PATHOL 3003 - Essentials of Pathology

 General Course Information

-Course Code PATHOL 3003 Course Essentials of Pathology Coordinating Unit Anatomy and Pathology Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 6 hours per week Prerequisites PATHOL 2200 and/or ANAT SC 2109 or ANAT SC 2500 or PHYSIOL 2510 or PHYSIOL 2520 Assumed Knowledge Basic anatomy, physiology, histology, microbiology and immunology and genetics Restrictions Available to B Health Sci, B Sc & B Psych (Hons) students only Course Description In Essentials of Pathology the basic pathological processes are reviewed and we look in more depth and at a wider variety of common pathological conditions than in Biology of Disease II.
+Course Code PATHOL 3003 Course Essentials of Pathology Coordinating Unit Health Sciences Faculty Office Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites PATHOL 2200 and/or ANAT SC 2109 or ANAT SC 2500 or PHYSIOL 2510 or PHYSIOL 2520 Assumed Knowledge Basic anatomy, physiology, histology, microbiology and immunology and genetics Restrictions Available to B Health Sci, B Sc & B Psych (Hons) students only Course Description In Essentials of Pathology the basic pathological processes are reviewed and we look in more depth and at a wider variety of common pathological conditions than in Biology of Disease II.
 General topics covered include the nature and causes of cell injury and death; adaptive cellular changes; inflammation, healing and repair, thrombosis, embolism and infarction and neoplasia.
 More detailed attention is given to cardiovascular, pulmonary and gastrointestinal diseases and common cancers and the pathology is correlated with major clinical symptoms and signs.
 In addition, tutorials and practical classes provide an opportunity for students to examine macroscopic and microscopic specimens illustrating the pathology covered in lectures.
 A background knowledge of basic anatomy, histology, physiology, microbiology and immunology and genetics is expected.

-Course Coordinator: Associate Professor Corinna Van Den HeuvelCourse Coordinator: Corinna Van Den Heuvel
+Course Coordinator: Associate Professor Corinna Van Den HeuvelCourse Coordinators: Corinna Van Den Heuvel and Viythia Katharesan

 Phone: +61 8 8313 1456